sindresorhus/got/readme.md

 ## Form data

-You can use the [`form-data`](https://github.com/form-data/form-data) module to create POST request with form data:
+You can use the [`form-data`](https://github.com/form-data/form-data) package to create POST request with form data:

 ```js
 const fs = require('fs');